Backward induction#

 Backward induction is a model-based technique for solving extensive form games.
 It solves this by recursively calculating the sub-game equilibrium for each sub-game and then using this to solve the parent node of each subgame.
 Because it solves subgames first, it is effectively solving the game backwards.

 The intuition is as follows: starting at the terminal nodes of the tree (those were \(A(s)\) is empty), for the parent, calculate the best move for the agent whose turn it is.
 This gives us the sub-game equilibrium for the smallest sub-games in the game.
-As the solutions are reward tuples themselves, we can solve the parent of the parents by using the parent solution as reward for the sub-game, which gives us the sub-game equilbirum for the game that starts at the parents of the parents of the terminal nodes.
+As the solutions are reward tuples themselves, we can solve the parent of the parents by using the parent solution as reward for the sub-game, which gives us the sub-game equilibrium for the game that starts at the parents of the parents of the terminal nodes.
 We progressively induct these values backward up the tree until we reach the start node.

 In the pure backward induction that we cover here, the assumption is that only terminal nodes have rewards.
 If we want to model any situations in which non-terminal nodes have rewards, we simply sum all rewards along the path to the terminal node.
 Therefore, this solution generalises to the definition of extensive form games in the previous section.